|

 Transcordia,

-prototypes for a proprietary consumer electronics device that
+and implemented prototypes for a proprietary consumer electronics

-integrates a Palm OS cell phone, GPS, and Text-to-Speech
+device that integrates a Palm OS cell phone, GPS, and

 |